tendai22/dpans94_ja/app.md

 Some computers use one’s-complement or signed-magnitude.
 The committee  did not wish to force Forth implementations for those machines to emulate two’s-complement arithmetic,  and thus incur severe performance penalties.
 The experience of some committee members with such  machines indicates that the usage restrictions necessary to support their number representations are not  overly burdensome.

 ||Impact:||
-An ANS Forth Standard Program may declare an “environmental dependency on  two’s-complement arithmetic”.
+An ANS Forth Standard Program may declare an "environmental dependency on  two’s-complement arithmetic".
 This means that the otherwise-Standard Program is only guaranteed to work  on two’s-complement machines.
 Effectively, this is not a severe restriction, because the overwhelming  majority of current computers use two’s-complement.
 The committee knows of no Forth-83 compliant  implementations for non-two’s-complement machines at present, so existing Forth-83 programs will still  work on the same class of machines on which they currently work.

 ||Transition/Conversion:||
 Existing programs wishing to take advantage of the possibility of ANS Forth  Standard Systems on non-two’s-complement machines may do so by eliminating the use of arithmetic  operators to perform logical functions, by deriving bit-mask constants from bit operations as described in  the section about stack width, by restricting the usage range of unsigned numbers to the range of positive  numbers, and by using the provided operators for conversion from single numbers to double numbers.